ezzini/AraGenEval/index.md

 1. Authorship Style Transfer (Text Generation) <br>
 2. Authorship Identification (Multiclass Classification) <br>
-3. AI-Generated Text Detection (Binary Classification)
+3. ARATECT: Arabic AI-Generated Text Detection (Binary Classification)

 ## 2. Motivation
 Authorship style transfer and AI-generated text detection can be applied in various domains, including education, cultural adaptation, and social media content generation.
 The motivation for launching this shared task arises from the increasing presence of Arabic-language discussions on various socio-political and technological topics.
 Although authorship style transfer [4, 5] is explored in NLP, the Arabic domain presents distinct challenges: